 - Best use: Travel

-By pulling up the roll-top, pulling down the tucked bottom, and attaching the clip on tech bag, the backpack very nearly doubles its storage capacity.
-This kind of makes it a backpack for all occasions which saves you buying another which makes it even more eco-friendly.
+By pulling up the roll-top, pulling down the tucked bottom, and attaching the clip-on tech bag, the backpack very nearly doubles its storage capacity.
+This kind of makes it a backpack for all occasions which saves you from buying another which makes it even more eco-friendly.

 The optional accessories are well worth the investment especially the tech bag, toiletry bag and best of all the wardrobe cube which makes packing and unpacking clothes clean easy and fast.